-- Channel and group insert sends - Channel and group direct outputs
+- Channel, group and main insert sends - Channel and group direct outputs

 In addition, group inputs each have 2.73 seconds of delay permanently allocated.

 Insert Send/Return Delay

 The output of an insert send can be looped directly back into the insert return input providing the capability for an in-line delay either pre eq, pre fader or post fader.